alan-turing-institute/uatk-spc/scripts/data_prep/README.md

 Refer to the [data sources](https://alan-turing-institute.github.io/uatk-spc/data_sources.html) to learn more about the raw data and the content of the files.

 The script calls `raw_to_prepared_Income.R` to produce income data for the next step.
 Note that only the modelled coefficients for hourly salaries (averaged over all age groups) and number of hours worked are produced by the script.
 The age rescaling coefficients require running the entire population once without rescaling, which is not practical.
 The methodology is commented out for reference.
 Use the content of `SAVE_SPC_required_data.zip` to obtain these coefficients.
-The script also calls `raw_to_prepared_Workplaces.R` to create `businessRegistry.csv`.
+The script also calls `raw_to_prepared_Workplaces.R` to create `businessRegistry.csv` (note that this script can only be used on its own after some of the content of `raw_to_prepared.R` have been created).

 ## Step 2: Add to SPENSER